Last modified: 2013-3-2

 //TODO

 params is a single integer or floating-point value that specifies the equation to be used to compute the fog blend factor, f.
-Three symbolic constants are accepted:
+Three symbolic constants are accepted:- linear

 params contains four integer or floating-point values that specify Cf, the fog color.
 Integer values are mapped linearly such that the most positive representable value maps to 1.0, and the most negative representable value maps to -1.0.
 Floating-point values are mapped directly.
 After conversion, all color components are clamped to the range [0, 1].
 The initial fog color is (0, 0, 0, 0).